 VFP 92 Remembers the USS Liberty

-This year is the 47th anniversary of the Israeli attack on the USS Liberty, which was commissioned in Bremerton in 1964.
+This year is the 46th anniversary of the Israeli attack on the USS Liberty, which was commissioned in Bremerton in 1964.
 Veterans For Peace will travel to Bremerton to remember the dead, honor the survivors, and educate the public about the attack and US foreign policy.
 We'll be displaying a banner and distributing copies of the "Commonly Asked Questions About the USS Liberty" brochure.
 Be sure to wear your VFP hats, shirts, vests, etc. The round trip walk-on passenger fare for the Seattle-Bremerton ferry is $7.70 for adults (age 19 - 64) and $3.85 for Senior (age 65 & over)/Disabled.

 Mossadegh Legacy Awareness Tour event

 Moji Agha is the founder of the Mossadegh Legacy Institute (MLI), a new non-profit foreign policy organization inspired by the legacy of the late Dr. Mohammad Mossadegh.
 Mr. Agha will speak on the MLI's work promoting the virtues and values of Dr. Mossadegh, who was trained in the law at the École Libre des Sciences Politiques in Paris and the University of Neuchâtel in Switzerland.
 Mossadegh was first elected to the Iranian Majlis/Parliament in 1944 and elected by the Majlis as Prime Minister in 1951.
 In 1953, after nationalizing Iran's oil industry, Mossadegh was ousted in a coup d'etat orchestrated and carried out by the American CIA with the cooperation of British MI6.
 The MLI is endorsed by Richard Falk, Noam Chomsky, David Swanson, Cindy Sheehan, Tariq Ali, and others.
 Free validated parking for this event is available in the University Book Store lot.
+Download the event poster.

 Posted: 11 May 2013